THERE'S MORE TO THIS BIRD THAN MEETS THE EYE

 Congo grey parrot (Psittacus erithacus)

 This was the nominate species before the Timneh grey parrot was recognised as a separate species.
 The Congo grey parrot is about 33 cm long and weighs 400-490 grams, with light-grey feathers, cherry-red tails, and a black beak.
-Immature birds of up to 4 months have black irises, changing to grey and then a pale yellow by the time the bird is a year old, and to deeper yellow as the bird matures, with flecks of orange in very mature birds.
-The Congo Grey Parrot’s range extends from southeastern Ivory Coast to western Kenya, northwest Tanzania, Democratic Republic of the Congo (DRC) and the islands of São Tomé and Príncipe.
-It is now extremely rare or locally extinct in several of it’s historic range countries.
+Immature birds of up to 4 months have black irises, changing to grey and then a pale yellow by the time the bird is a year old and to deeper yellow as the bird matures, with flecks of orange in very mature birds.
+The Congo Grey Parrot’s range extends from the southeastern Ivory Coast to western Kenya, northwest Tanzania, the Democratic Republic of the Congo (DRC) and the islands of São Tomé and Príncipe.
+It is now extremely rare or locally extinct in several of its historic range countries.

 Timneh grey parrot (Psittacus timneh)

 Little did I suspect when planning the Shades of Grey feature that I would be unable to track down an accurate population estimate for grey parrots.
-Phone calls and emails to the world’s leading conservation entities drew a blank, and the Birdlife International web site suggested a global Congo Grey Parrot population of between 560,000 and 12.7 million individuals (Pilgrim et al. in prep.) – which seems vague at best, and outdated.
+Phone calls and emails to the world’s leading conservation entities drew a blank, and the Birdlife International website suggested a global Congo Grey Parrot population of between 560,000 and 12.7 million individuals (Pilgrim et al. in prep.) – which seems vague at best and outdated.

 Of major concern is that population declines have been noted in Burundi, Cameroon, Ghana, Kenya, Nigeria, Rwanda, São Tomé and Príncipe, Togo, Uganda and parts of Congo and the Democratic Republic of the Congo – which seems pretty much the entire range.
-The same web site suggests a population of 120,100 to 259,000 Timney grey parrots.
+The same website suggests a population of 120,100 to 259,000 Timney grey parrots.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.